caguirre1378/Data-Analyst-Portfolio/_pages/about.md

 permalink: /about/
 title: "About"
 layout: single
+classes: wide
 ---

-Welcome.
 I analyze data to drive decisions.
-Explore my interests and recent work below.
+I like clear stories, clean code, and shipping useful tools.

+**What I’m focused on**
 - Cloud compute for storage, model training, and deployment
 - NLP to make sense of human text
-- Machine learning, math and implementation
+- Machine learning: math + implementation
-- Parallel computing with Hadoop and Hive
+- Parallel computing with Hadoop / Hive
 - Model deployment with REST APIs
-- Data analytics and clear stories with data
+- Data analytics and decision-ready visuals